Bay of Kotor: Insider’s guide to the Gem of Montenegro

 The most notable historical significance lays in the 14th century medieval town of Kotor, Montenegro, a UNESCO World Heritage site.

-Kotor's narrow winding streets and secret places of Old town of Kotor, let you believe you're in a different time, which is very exciting!
+Kotor's narrow winding streets and secret passages of Old town of Kotor, let you believe you're in a different time, which is very exciting!
+Especially when you explore Kotor City Walls.

-There are a few charming coastal cities and historic towns along the shores of Bay of Kotor in Montenegro.
+There are a few cute coastal cities and historic towns along the shores of Bay of Kotor in Montenegro.
 Each of these locations has its own unique character.
 The most notable is the mentioned above Kotor.
-Other notable towns include costal towns Herceg Novi, Perast, Tivat, and Risan.
+Other costal towns worth visiting are Herceg Novi, Perast, Tivat, and Risan.

-Beyond the well-known towns, the bay hides a few lesser-known charming villages like Lepetane and Morinj .
+Beyond the well-known towns, the bay hides a few lesser known charming villages Lepetane and Morinj .
 Visit the attractive village of Njegusi and try its traditional delicacies.
-These hidden gems offer a sample the authentic Montenegrin way of life.

-Medieval town of Perast as seen from a boat.
+Medieval town of Perast as seen from my boat tour.
+I kept snapping pictures in disbelief - everything looks surreally pretty!
 You can get there on a bus as well.

 The islands in Bay of Kotor